suchacoder/Dotfiles/README.md

 Sry, i don't remember the author of the Firefox's startpage

-The global CSS style it's based on cirrusUK gist: https://gist.github.com/cirrusUK/97a6145625ccf5a7038f
+The global CSS style it's based on cirrusUK's gist: https://gist.github.com/cirrusUK/97a6145625ccf5a7038f

 GTK Theme: https://github.com/Ferdi265/numix-solarized-gtk-theme